replicatedhq/chartsmith/chartsmith-app/knowledge.md

     - Use consistent padding and icon sizes
     - Maintain hover states for background and text color
   - For file explorer panels:
+    - Use fixed width w-[280px] consistently across nested containers
-    - Use fixed width (e.g. w-[280px]) with flex-shrink-0 to prevent resizing
+    - Use flex-shrink-0 to prevent resizing
     - Wrap tree in fixed-width container to maintain consistent width
     - Add min-w-0 to content area to enable truncation
   - For table rows with hover actions: